St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Introduction

 \section{Introduction}

-The modern developments in (super)string theories have brought {\it together}, in an unprecedented manner, the top-class mathematicians and theoretical physicists of the highest caliber on a single platform.
-This confluence of thoughts and cross-breeding of ideas emerging out from the theoretical physicists and mathematicians have led, in particular, to many interesting developments in the realm of theoretical physics.
-In this context, mention can be made of the AdS/CFT correspondence, gauge-gravity duality, classification of the spacetime manifolds, higher-spin gauge theories, higher $p$-form ($p = 2, \, 3, \, 4,...$) gauge theories, etc. The central objective of our present endeavor is connected with the study of the St$\ddot u$ckelberg-modified {\it massive} higher $p$-form $(p = 3)$ Abelian gauge theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism where the symmetry considerations (i.e. continuous symmetry transformations, conserved Noether currents and corresponding conserved charges, algebra obeyed by the charges, etc.) are given utmost importance.
+The modern developments in the domain of (super)string theories have brought {\it together}, in an unprecedented manner, the top-class mathematicians and theoretical physicists of the highest calibre on a single platform which has led to the confluence of thoughts as well as the pollination of ideas that have been specifically responsible for many interesting developments in the realm of theoretical high energy physics.
+In this context, mention can be made of the AdS/CFT correspondence, gauge-gravity duality, classification of the spacetime manifolds, higher-spin gauge theories, higher $p$-form ($p = 2, \, 3, \, 4,...$) gauge theories, etc. The central objective of our present endeavor is connected with the study of the St$\ddot u$ckelberg-modified massive {\it higher} $p$-form (i.e. $ p = 3)$ Abelian gauge theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism where the symmetry considerations (i.e. continuous symmetry transformations, conserved Noether charges, algebra obeyed by the conserved charges, etc.) are given utmost importance.
+Our present endeavor is essential in view of the fact that it is connected with the BRST-quantization of a D-dimensional {\it modified} massive Abelian 3-form theory which is beyond the purview of the theoretical potential and power of the standard model of particle physics which is based on the non-Abelian 1-form (i.e. $p = 1 $) {\it interacting} gauge theory that incorporates into its folds the matter as well as the gauge fields {\it together} with a well-defined coupling on the basis of the principle of local gauge invariance and ensuing interaction.